GXX-s/NLP_Behold_Project_dso560_2021spring_Team_Gold/README.md

 # NLP_Behold_Project_dso560_2021spring_Team_Gold
-Behold partnered with USC’s DSO-560 NLP class to collaborate on an alaytics problem.
+Behold partnered with USC’s DSO-560 NLP class to collaborate on an analytics problem.

 ## This project has two objectives: